Riccorl/transformers-embedder/README.md

 # Transformer Embedder

-A Word Level Transformer layer based on Pytorch and 🤗Transformers.
+A Word Level Transformer layer based on Pytorch and 🤗 Transformers.

 ## How to use